brainupgrade-in/ai-for-bharat-retro-snake-game/blogs/retro-snake-ai-comprehensive.md

-# Bringing Classic Snake into the AI Era: A Journey with Amazon Bedrock
+# Bringing Classic Snake into the AI Era: A Journey with Amazon Bedrock and Kiro IDE

-*How a nostalgic Windows 95-style Snake game became an intelligent gaming experience powered by Claude 3 Haiku*
+*How a nostalgic Windows 95-style Snake game became an intelligent gaming experience powered by Claude 3 Haiku—built in record time using Kiro's spec-driven development*

 ## The Vision: Where Nostalgia Meets Innovation